 - Landlord’s signature

-As rental income is taxable for the parents, individual needs to consider the income tax slab of his/her parents in order to come to a solution.
+As rental income is taxable for the parents and the tax applicable depends on the income slab they fall into.
 Also, any discrepancy may lead to heavy penalty or income tax notice from the Income Tax Department of India.
-Below mentioned points should be considered to claim HRA when living with parents.
+Below-mentioned points should be considered to claim HRA when living with parents.

 - Individual must live in a rented accommodation

 - Parents of individual must be the owner of house.
-For saving tax individual need to pay rent to the owner of property.
+For saving tax, the individual need to pay rent to the owner of property.
 If in case, the property is jointly held, individual has to pay rent to both the parents.

 - A rent agreement should be made.
 Documentation must be made clear.